fsantosvix/databricks-nba-mvp-analysis-data-pipeline/README.md

 - It was necessary to investigate data inconsistencies, such as TOT multi team cases or name mismatches, to avoid misleading analytical results.
 - Some metrics contained missing values or uneven historical coverage, which required contextual interpretation before being used in analysis.
-- Establishing a fair and justifiable threshold for identifying outstanding non MVP seasons required iterative refinement and reflection.
+- Establishing a fair and justifiable threshold for identifying outstanding non-MVP seasons required iterative refinement and reflection.
 - Defining a modelling approach that remained simple enough for the scope of the assignment while still supporting the analytical questions involved careful consideration.

 These challenges contributed positively to the learning experience, reinforcing the importance of critical thinking in data preparation and analysis.